kolenaIO/kolena/examples/dataset/face_recognition_11/README.md

 from the complete dataset with 13,233 images.
 In this example, we are using 9,164 images with one genuine pair and one imposter pair.

+In this example, we track two performance metrics at varying similarity score thresholds:

+- False Match Rate (FMR), the rate at which imposter pairs were mistakenly marked as matches
+- False Non-Match Rate (FNMR), the rate at which genuine pairs were mistakenly marked as non-matches

+We set a similarity score threshold at target FMRs of 0.1, 0.01, and 0.001, and assess the FNMRs for these corresponding thresholds.

 ## Setup

 This project uses [Poetry](https://python-poetry.org/) for packaging and Python dependency management.
 To get started,